AleksandarDzudzevic/TutoringWebApp/README.md

 >[in the past he tried using online selling platforms such as eBay or Craigslist to post his advertisement for tutoring services, but was unsuccessful]
 4) The tutoring platform will have a grading system for tutors where students can rate their experience with the tutor and leaderboards to show tutors with the best average grades.
 > Students who wanted to find him couldn't due to many other tutors teaching the same subject/ (Tutors) usually turned out to be better at selling their services than actually teaching
-5) The tutoring platform will allow students to see all posts by a specific tutor or reviews made by a specific student.
+5) The tutoring platform will allow students to see all posts by a specific tutor.
 >[was unsuccessful as the students that tried to find him couldn't due to many other tutors teaching the same subject.]
 6) The tutoring platform will offer a way to reach out to a desired tutor by accessing their profile and choosing the email option which would allow them to send the email to a tutor and schedule a meeting.